 Social factors in health and social care encompass a range of elements that influence the wellbeing of individuals and communities.

-These factors are critical in understanding the holistic needs of patients and service users.
-Here we will delve into some key social factors and their impact on health and social care.
+These factors are essential in understanding the holistic needs of patients and service users.
+Here we will look into some key social factors and their impact on health and social care.

 List of Social Factors